Spy Kids 3-D: Game Over: Critical response

 Spy Kids 3-D: Game Over received mixed reviews from critics.
 Review aggregation website Rotten Tomatoes gives the film a 45% approval rating based on 143 reviews, with an average rating of 5.42/10.
 The website's critical consensus states "The movie will be found wanting if one is not taken in by the 3-D visuals".
 Metacritic reports a 57/100 rating based on 30 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Bob Longino of the Atlanta Journal-Constitution wrote that "the 3-D process will hurt your eyes.
 The onscreen characters, who also wear 3-D glasses, even say so when it's time to take them off".
 However, he also stated that it helped mask what he deemed as an overall lack of a story.
 Jim Lane of Sacramento News and Review called the 3D scenes "murky and purple like a window smeared with grape jell-o".
 Roger Ebert gave the film one and a half stars out of four, suggesting that perhaps Rodriguez was held back by the film's technical constraints.
 Ebert also admitted to showing disdain for the 3D gimmick, saying that the picture quality with the 3D glasses is more murky and washed out than the crisper and more colorful 2D films.
 Mick LaSalle of the San Francisco Chronicle noted Carmen's absence for much of the film and criticized the plot's repeated scenes of Juni attempting over and over again to reach Level Five.
 Kimberly Jones of the Austin City Chronicle praised the visuals but called the plot twig-thin and stated that the parents' near absence in the story makes Rodriguez's continuing theme of family ties seem much less resonant than in the other films.

 For his performance as The Toymaker, Sylvester Stallone earned a Golden Raspberry Award for Worst Supporting Actor at John J. B. Wilson's 2003 Golden Raspberry Awards ceremony.

 Sequel

-After the release of the film, there were plans of an sequel for a Late 2004 release, with Josh Hartnett eyed as the main villain, but it never went into pre-production and was simply an idea.
+In 2005, Robert was thinking of plans for an animated direct-to-DVD sequel, but it never went into pre-production and was simply an idea.

 The film was eventually followed up in 2011 by a fourth film in the series, Spy Kids: All the Time in the World.